 Healthy lifestyle tips to lower your risk for cancer include:

 - Food: Eating sensibly is important.
 This includes decreasing processed foods and sugar, getting the appropriate proteins, good fats, fruits, vegetables and grains.

 - Fitness: Regular exercise can make a big difference.
 Walk, cycle, swim, play tennis – finding something you enjoy and making it a consistent part of everyday life can really impact risk factors.

 - Fight weight gain: Weight gain is directly related to health and mortality.

-- Flee stress: numerous studies show that stress is a very real threat to health, negatively impacting our bodies not just emotionally but also physically as well.
+- Lower stress: numerous studies show that stress is a very real threat to health, negatively impacting our bodies not just emotionally but also physically.

 - Find it early: In addition to getting annual mammograms, regular self-exams are equally important

 - Don’t smoke: If you need help with quitting smoking, call the James Line at 800-293-5066 or 614-293-5066 for more information, or go to tobaccofree.osu.edu

 If you have a family history of breast cancer, especially a first-degree relative (for example, your mother, sister, daughter, father or son) who has been diagnosed with the disease, the OSUCCC – James experts recommend genetic testing.

 Although only 5 -10 percent of all breast cancers are caused by an inherited gene, a family history of a known cancer gene mutation such as BRCA1/2, p53 or PTEN (Cowden’s Syndrome) can put you at much higher risk for breast cancer.